-Neurath seems to have had two primary motivations to be advanced under the banner of the unity of science.
+Neurath seems to have had two primary motivations to advance under the banner of the unity of science.
 First, he was concerned that there be no a priori methodological cleavage between the natural and the social sciences.
 On the social scientific side he was concerned that these sciences not condone some private, mysterious mode of insight (empathy) whose results could not be checked against more ordinary public observation.
 Such a methodology would be a harbor for metaphysics.
 On the natural scientific side, he was concerned to point out that, for Duhemian and other reasons, the situation is much messier than is sometimes supposed, and so invidious comparisons by natural scientists at the expense of social science were unwarranted.

 Second, because Neurath was socially and politically engaged he was concerned that the various sciences be connected in such a way that they could be used together to solve complex human and social problems.
 For this, considerable overlap of vocabulary was needed, and this he called a “universal jargon”.